vasilis-lts/FlicPong/README.md

 # Ping Pong

-Helper fun app for table tennis games!
+Helper fun app for table tennis games in the office!

 ## Get it started